xiangjunn/tp/docs/DeveloperGuide.md

 **Preconditions:** There is at least one event in the list.

-**Guarantees:** The event will be updated accordingly if and only if the command syntax is correct.
+**Guarantees:** The event will be updated accordingly if and only if the user enters the correct inputs.

 **MSS**

-1. User types in command view the list of events.
+1. User wants to view the list of events.

-2. User decides on the event to edit.
+2. User decides on an event to edit.

-3. User types in commnand to edit the event.
+3. User edits the event.

-4. SAS updates the event accordingly and outputs a success message to indicate that the event has been successfully edited.
+4. SAS updates the event accordingly and notifies user that the event has been successfully edited.

     Use case ends.

 **Extensions**

 * 3a.
-SAS detects an error in the input command.
+SAS detects an error in the inputs.

     * 3a1.
-SAS outputs the error message to the user.
+SAS requests for correct inputs.

     * 3a2.
-User types in a new command based on steps 3.
+User enters new inputs.

-    Steps 3a1 to 3a2 are repeated until command entered is correct
+    Steps 3a1 to 3a2 are repeated until inputs entered are correct.

     Use case resumes from step 4.